ICI3D/ICI3D.github.io/mmed/index.md

 tab: Programs
 longtitle: Clinic on Meaningful Modeling of Epidemiological Data
 summary: MMED is a 2­‐week modeling clinic that emphasizes the use of data in understanding infectious disease dynamics.
 Participants conduct modeling projects informed by epidemiological data that address practical questions in a meaningful way.
-alerttype: success
+alerttype: warning
 alertmsg: The next <strong>Clinic on the Meaningful Modeling of Epidemiological Data (MMED)</strong> will be held on 26 June - 8 July 2023 in Muizenberg, South Africa.
-The application deadline for MMED 2023 is 10 April.
+The application deadline for MMED 2023 was 10 April.
+Late applications will not be accepted.
 ---

 {%if page.alerttype == "warning"%}